mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 ### Shared Data Pipelines between `JAX` and `PyTorch`

-The `JAX` and `PyTorch` versions of the `Criteo`, `FastMRI`, `Librispeech`, `OGBG`, and `WMT` workloads use the same `TensorFlow` input pipelines.
+The `JAX` and `PyTorch` versions of the `Criteo`, `fastMRI`, `LibriSpeech`, `OGBG`, and `WMT` workloads use the same `TensorFlow` input pipelines.
 Due to differences in how `JAX` and `PyTorch` distribute computations across devices, the `PyTorch` workloads have an additional overhead for these workloads.

 Since we use `PyTorch`'s [`DistributedDataParallel`](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel) implementation, there is one Python process for each device.
 Depending on the hardware and the settings of the cluster, running a `TensorFlow` input pipeline in each Python process can lead to errors, since too many threads are created in each process.
 See [this PR thread](https://github.com/mlcommons/algorithmic-efficiency/pull/85) for more details.
 While this issue might not affect all setups, we currently implement a different strategy: we only run the `TensorFlow` input pipeline in one Python process (with `rank == 0`), and [broadcast](https://pytorch.org/docs/stable/distributed.html#torch.distributed.broadcast) the batches to all other devices.
-This introduces an additional communication overhead for each batch.
+This introduces additional communication overhead for each batch.
 See the [implementation for the `WMT` workload](https://github.com/mlcommons/algorithmic-efficiency/blob/main/algoperf/workloads/wmt/wmt_pytorch/workload.py#L215-L288) as an example.